Close

 It is equally important to be able to get back up after falling:

-• have the child lean firmly on the blade of the leading leg of the ice skate (right-handed people lean on the right leg, whilst left-handed – on the left);
+• Have the child lean firmly on the blade of the leading leg of the ice skate (right-handed people lean on the right leg, whilst left-handed – on the left)

-• explain to the child how to rest their arm on the leading leg and vigorously push the body forward to get up off the ice.
+• Explain to the child how to rest their arm on the leading leg and vigorously push the body forward to get up off the ice

 Wintertime child safety: important rules of conduct and a first aid reminder for parents.

-Ice skating
+Ice Skating

 Prostock-studio/Shutterstock.com

-Going along the edges of the skating rink
+1. Going along the edges of the skating rink

-Face the child, take them into your arms and move along the side at a calm pace.
-Make sure that your son or daughter rests firmly on the blades of the ice skates without fully holding you.
-To teach children of the age of five years and older to walk along the side, you can use a tug, for example, a club or other similar object.
-It happens in the following way: the adult also moves to face the child, but the baby does not hold on to the hands of mom or dad, but rather to the stick extended to them.
+To teach children of the age of five years and older to walk along the side, you can use a tug, such as a club or other similar object.
+Instead of holding your child’s hands while skating, you will both hold the tug.
 With the help of the tug, the child will immediately get used to not leaning on the adult and will keep balance more efficiently.

-Small steps
+2. Small steps

-Squats
+3. Squats

 Prostock-studio/Shutterstock.com

-Gliding for beginners
+4. Gliding for beginners

-Simple gliding
+5. Simple gliding

 Braking